darktable-org/dtdocs/content/special-topics/mem-performance.md

 : _0 = disable pinned transfer (default); 1 = enforce pinned transfer_
 : During tiling huge amounts of memory need to be transferred between host and device.
 On some devices direct memory transfers to and from an arbitrary host memory region may give a large performance penalty.
 This is especially noticeable when exporting large images on smaller graphics cards or while using newer modules like [_diffuse or sharpen_](../module-reference/processing-modules/diffuse.md) or the _guided laplacians_ mode in the [_highlight reconstruction_](../module-reference/processing-modules/highlight-reconstruction.md) module.

 : There is no safe method or general rule to predict whether or not this parameter will provide a performance benefit, so you will have to experiment for yourself.
-The chance for an improvement by using pinned transfer is pretty low though if your card is manufactured since 2015.
+However, the chance of pinned transfer leading to an improvement is pretty low if your card was manufactured after 2015.

 d. clroundup wh / e. clroundup ht
 : These parameters should be left at this default value -- testing has not shown any benefit to using other values.